An Introduction to Double/Debiased Machine Learning: Key Ingredients of DML

-In addition to alleviating regularization bias, an important practical implication of Neyman orthogonality is that inferential statements about $\theta_0$ do not depend on the precise statistical properties of the nuisance estimator $\check{\eta}$.
-While the ability to ignore uncertainty in nuisance estimation is always useful---avoiding cumbersome algebra or computationally costly resampling approaches---it is particularly important when modern flexible methods are employed.
-The value arises because the statistical properties of these methods are still under active development.
-For example, only coarse convergence guarantees are currently available for many promising flexible supervised machine learners, which precludes their use in settings where a precise understanding of their statistical properties is required.
+The chief difficulty in using the plug-in estimator $\hat\theta$ is its dependence on the nuisance parameter estimator $\hat\eta$. \emph{Neyman orthogonality} is a local robustness property of the score function in \eqref{eq: score_identification} that decreases sensitivity of $\hat\theta$ to errors in estimating $\eta_0$.

+Formally, in addition to identifying the target parameter by satisfying \eqref{eq: score_identification}, a \emph{Neyman orthogonal score} also satisfies

+where $\eta$ denotes a candidate value for the nuisance parameter and $\lambda$ indexes the size of a local deviation away from the true $\eta_0$.
+Intuitively, \eqref{eq:neyman_def} requires that, when we make a small move away from $\eta_0$ in any direction $\eta-\eta_0$, the moment condition remains unchanged.\footnote{This formulation accommodates cases where $\eta_0$ is not finite-dimensional but instead a function or other complex object belonging to an abstract space $\mathcal{T}$.} In other words, small perturbations of the nuisance parameter away from the true value do not create first-order changes in the moment function.
+As a result, the plug-in estimator of $\theta_0$ is less sensitive to estimation error in $\hat\eta$, thereby reducing regularization bias.

-Returning to the expansion in \eqref{eq: expansion1}, consider the case where the estimator $\check{\theta}$ is based on a Neyman orthogonal score.
-Neyman orthogonality implies that $\frac{\partial}{\partial \eta} \psi(W_i; \theta_0, \eta_0)$ is mean zero.
-If we knew that the first-step estimation error $(\check{\eta} - \eta_0)$ was independent of the data $W_i$, Neyman orthogonality would then imply that the $\sqrt{n}$-normalized final term in \eqref{eq: expansion1} vanishes,
+Returning to the expansion in \eqref{eq: expansion1}, consider the case where the estimator $\hat{\theta}$ is based on a Neyman orthogonal score.
+If the first-step estimation error $(\hat{\eta} - \eta_0)$ were independent of the sample $\{W_i\}_{i=1}^{n}$ used to construct the score, Neyman orthogonality would imply that the second term in \eqref{eq: expansion1} vanishes,